lixin-wei/ceac_tracker/README.md

 python ceac_tracker/db/sqlite_store.py
 ```

+It will generate a SQLite file `db/data.db`.

-Insert application_id to database manually.
+Use SQLite client to insert application_id to the `application` table manually.
 See `db/ddl.sql` for the schema.

 ## Configure Third-Party Service Keys